Browse our full suite of resources on early childhood development.

 It’s a process of trial and error.
 No one is perfect, and you don’t have to be.
 When a strategy doesn’t work, don’t blame yourself.
 Try something else until you discover what works for your individual baby in that specific moment in time.
 (A strategy that didn’t work yesterday may work today.)

-The fact is that sometimes, after trying every strategy you can think of, you will still not be able to comfort your baby.
+The fact is that sometimes, after trying every strategy you can think of, you will still not be able to comfort the baby.
 We all have had this experience.
 Being with a crying baby who is difficult to soothe can be exhausting, stressful, and frustrating.
 Keep in mind that just by being there—holding and comforting your child—you are teaching her that she is not alone and that you will stick by her through thick and thin.

 - Swaddle your baby.
 Some babies cry less when they are wrapped snugly in a blanket—called “swaddling”—and gently rocked.